clement2026/etcd-perf/table2.md

 Summary of Improvements

-* 12% improvement in CPU usage for 1KB transactions
+* 12% improvement in CPU usage for 1 KB transactions
-* 9% improvement in CPU usage for 16MB transactions
+* 9% improvement in CPU usage for 16 MB transactions
-* 15% reduction in memory usage for 16MB transactions
+* 15% reduction in memory usage for 16 MB transactions

 Degradations

-* 13% increase in memory usage for 1KB transactions
+* 13% increase in memory usage for 1 KB transactions